 Trial Court’s Ruling

 The trial court evaluated the couple’s income.
 It also reviewed how husband managed that income.
 Before the marriage, husband had a commercial account with Valley National Bank.
 After the marriage, he deposited all of his business income in that account.

 Husband also deposited all money from his separate properties in the same account.
 All community and separate money were commingled in the same account.

-During marriage Husband bought property with the money in the commingled bank account.
-The property held by the couple at time of divorce included:
+During the marriage, Husband bought property with the money in the commingled bank account.
+The property held by the couple at the time of divorce included:

 • Cash $6,436.32;